rednafi/rednafi.com/content/misc/fixed_time_task_scheduling_with_at.md

 You can learn more about making `atrun` work on MacOS [here][atrun-disk-access].
-Although I'm using MacOS for development, In my particular case, making `at` work on MacOS wasn't the first priority because I deployed the final solution in an Ubuntu container.
+Although I'm using MacOS for development, In my particular case, making `at` work on MacOS wasn't the first priority because I deployed the final solution to an Ubuntu container.

 ## A few examples